Super-Pharm: Private label

 Since 1995, Super-Pharm have sold products under their private label Life, and LifeStyle, both of which Shoppers Drug Mart also sells.
 This brand includes more than 400 different products from toiletries, to medicine, to food products.
 In 2007, the Life brand made up approximately 13% of their total sales.

 Operation

 Israel (Company Origin)

 Since opening its first store in 1978, Super-Pharm has grown to 235 stores spread across the entire country.
 It has achieved the position as the largest drugstore chain in Israel.
 Super-Pharm is one of the country’s largest employers of non-Jewish Israelis, with close to 20% of their workforce, about 1,000 employees (out of 5,800), are Israeli Arabs; additionally, 25 of the chain's associates franchise stores are owned by Israeli Arabs.

 Poland

 In 2001, the Super-Pharm opened its first branch in Poland.
 As of 2011, the chain operates 33 branches throughout the country.
 Annual sales of the Polish chain for 2010 are estimated to reach $150 million.

-Trinidad and Tobago

-Since being established In 2004, the company currently has nine locations and is the largest retail pharmacy chain in Trinidad and Tobago.